simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 1. Read release article on Dortania's website
 1. Download all updated resources
-1. Read new Documentation if relevant changes took place
+1. Read new Documentation and look for relevant changes
-1. Get a fresh Sample.plist to avoid missing new stuff
+1. Get a fresh Sample.plist
 1. Copy and Paste SSDT, Patches and Kexts
 1. Set T460s' config options
 1. Booloader test on USB stick
-1. Clean my SMBIOS and upload on GitHub
+1. Clean SMBIOS and upload on GitHub
-1. Add changelog and update status in README

 Basically I do the boring part so one can easily download the EFI folder and play with it in minutes.